Golden Link College: History

 Golden Link College frequently has visiting teachers or professors from other countries (e.g., Australia, France, Switzerland) who teach short-term courses in various fields, such as leadership, literature, leadership, art, etc. It has also received grants and support from individuals and organizations for scholarships to poor students and for campus development.

 The school is located in Waling-Waling Street, Barangay 177, Caloocan, Philippines.

 While the school is private and has tuition fees, it is open to those families who cannot afford to pay regular tuition fees.
-In fact, most of its students are under various forms of scholarship.
+Most of its students are under various forms of scholarship.
 Every year, it offers free summer classes to the community focusing on language proficiency and personality development.

 Bohol Branch

 In 2013, Golden Link College opened its first branch in Cortes, Bohol Province, for preschool levels: Nursery, Kindergarten 1 and Kindergarten 2.
 Like its mother campus, it also offered free summer classes to the community for the development of language proficiency and personality.
 In 2015, it opened its elementary department.